Bookmaker 888 quarterly revenue falls amid UK regulatory uncertainty

-Oct 18 (Reuters) - British bookmaker 888 Holdings Plc 888.L said on Tuesday its third-quarter revenue fell due to the country's tightened online player safety measures and closure of its Dutch operations.
+Oct 18 (Reuters) - 888 Holdings Plc 888.L said on Tuesday its third-quarter revenue dropped, as the British bookmaker was weighed down by the country's tightened online player safety measures and the closure of its Dutch operations.

 Revenue in the reported period fell 7% to 449 million pounds ($509.48 million) from year-ago figures, the group said, adding that adjusted core earnings in the quarter improved from the first half of the year.